From Thin Concurrent Games to Generalized Species of Structures (Extended Version): Double Categories for Static Models

-This construction gives another form of companions and conjoints for $F$, in a double category of groupoids, functors, and generalized species.
+This construction gives companions and conjoints for $F$ in an alternative double category consisting of groupoids, functors, and generalized species.
 We omit the details of this double category, which we do not use in the paper.
 (The notations $\companion{F}$ and $\conjoint{F}$ refer ambiguously to the induced distributors or to the induced species, but this will be clear from context.)